amob/amob.github.io/labresearch/index.md

 _We posited that as interactions shift towards more positive fitness outcomes for both partners in stressful environments, selection will favor mutualistic adaptation and co-adaptation_: genetic variants in a focal species that increase fitness of a partner will indirectly positively affect their own fitness, and thus increase in frequency.
 We then used teosinte and its associated rhizosphere biota as an experimental test: asking whether mutualistic local adaptation between teosinte and rhizosphere biota is stronger in stressful sites.
-We indeed found increased local adaptation between plants and biota from stressful sites, but biota from stressful sites were not broadly mutualistic ([preprint here](https://doi.org/10.1101/2021.04.20.440703)).
+We indeed found increased local adaptation between plants and biota from stressful sites, but biota from stressful sites were not broadly mutualistic ([O'Brien et al, 2024](https://doi.org/10.1093/evolut/qpae130)).

 {% capture col1 %}
 {%